Integrated Sachs-Wolfe map reconstruction in the presence of systematic errors: Methodology

 We model a second survey on the SPHEREx All-Sky Spectral Survey (SPHEREx), a proposed survey that has been optimized to study LSS in the low-redshift universe.
 One of its goals is to place stringent limits on primordial non-Gaussianity~\cite{Dore:2014cca}, which will require rigorous control of calibration errors.
 Given this, SPHEREx will provide excellent input map candidates for ISW map reconstruction.
 Its shallower reach makes it complementary to the deeper mapping of the LSS provided by Euclid.

 SPHEREx will identify galaxies with varying levels of redshift uncertainty, ranging from $\sigma_z < 0.003(1+z)$ up to $\sigma_z > 0.1 (1+z)$.
 Grouping these into catalogs with different levels of precision provides collections of galaxies useful for different science goals.
 The $\sigma_z < 0.1(1+z)$ catalog with a projected $\sim 300$ million galaxies was identified in Ref.~\cite{Dore:2014cca} as the best subsample for $f_{\rm NL}^{\rm loc}$ detection.
 Our investigations confirm it to be the best for ISW detection as well.
 We therefore fit its projected redshift distribution given in Ref.~\cite{Dore:2014cca} to the functional form for $dn/dz$ given in Eq.~(\ref{eq:fiddndz}).
 We select $z_0=0.46$, which results in a peak $dn/dz$ of $z_{\rm peak} \simeq 0.56$.
-We have confirmed that our results are not strongly sensitive to changes in this redshift distribution, in agreement with the findings of \cite{Muir:2016veb}.
+We have confirmed that our results are not strongly sensitive to changes in this redshift distribution, in agreement with the findings of Ref.~\cite{Muir:2016veb}.

 We use a projected number density of $\bar{n} = 6.6\times 10^7$ and consider the case where the survey is split into six redshift bins.
+We choose their edges by scaling the Euclid-like survey's binned redshift distribution to the SPHEREx median redshift, resulting in redshift bin edges at $z \in \{0.01, 0.26, 0.53, 0.79, 1.05, 1.31, 2.30\}$.
 This still provides sufficient sampling of the field in each bin to ensure that shot noise is subdominant to the galaxy signal power.